-This delicious, dark tea comes to us from YaAn, Sichuan at a garden located 900m above sea level.
-Dark Tibet Tea has a long cherished history, being first recorded a beverage consumed in 1066.
-It was even brought as tribute during the Tang Dynasty, when Princess Wencheng had been married.
+This delicious, dark tea comes to us from YaAn, Sichuan, at a garden located 3,000 feet above sea level.
+Dark Tibet Tea has a long and cherished history, being first recorded as a beverage consumed in 1066.
+It was even brought as a tribute during the Tang Dynasty, when Princess Wencheng was married.
 It has a storied history with the Tea-Horse Road.

-This is a post-oxidation dark tea, like a Puer from neighboring Yunnan.
+This is a post-oxidation dark tea, like a Pu-Erh from neighboring Yunnan.
 There is a bit of fermentation that happens after the tea is made.
-Adding complex earthy flavors.
+Adding complex, earthy flavors.

 Ingredients: Black tea.